DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 Opening an Existing Design
 --------------------------

-A `root_block_` may facilitate multiple `designs <design_>`, each reflecting operation of that Block within different scenarios.
+A `parent_block_` may facilitate multiple `designs <design_>`, each reflecting operation of that Block within different scenarios.
 Only a single Design can be utilised at any given time.
 By default this is the Design that is open at the time of system execution.

-When a `root_block_` is opened a list of all `Designs <design_>` within it is available via the 'Design' Attribute displayed in the left-hand panel.
+When a `parent_block_` is opened a list of all `Designs <design_>` within it is available via the 'Design' Attribute displayed in the left-hand panel.
 Selecting a pre-existing Design results in the Design being presented in the central Layout panel.

 To open an existing Design:

     #.
-Navigate to the `root_block_` represening the hghest level of the system you wish to use.
+Navigate to the `parent_block_` represening the hghest level of the system you wish to use.
     #.
 Navigate to the 'Design' Attribute and select the dropdown arrow to display the list of available Designs.
     #.
 Select the Design you wish to use.
     #.
 Select the 'View' option associated with the 'Layout' Attribute.